yash-babariya/JS/README.md

 ## 📚 Project Overview

-JSWithYash is a comprehensive JavaScript learning platform that combines interactive tutorials with a vast collection of interview questions.
+YJS is a comprehensive JavaScript learning platform that combines interactive tutorials with a vast collection of interview questions.
 The platform supports both English and ગુજરાતી languages, making it accessible to a wider audience.

 ## 🎯 Learning Path